Population Health Clerkship: Caring for Populations Within Their Communities

 4. Assignments, evaluation and assessment

 Students are evaluated on a credit/no credit basis.
 All students are expected to attend all planned meetings, complete the clerkship requirements, and be active contributors to group activities.
-Each student team will conduct a service project, complete one Population Health Framework assignment and create an academic poster.
+Each student team will conduct a service project or activity as assigned by the team leader(s) and create an academic poster.
 Each individual student will complete reflective writing assignments and will receive a professionalism grade determined by the site preceptor based on factors such as attendance, engagement and teamwork.
-Students' final grades will be determined using each of these criteria to determine the final grade.
-Details of grading will be available here before October 1.
+Students' final grades will be determined using each of these criteria to calculate the final grade.

-2. Scholarly poster: this poster will facilitate sharing of knowledge with colleagues, fellow classmates, academic and community faculty and school administration.
+1. Scholarly poster (35 points): this poster will facilitate sharing of knowledge with colleagues, fellow classmates, academic and community faculty and school administration.
 Each team will be expected to present their poster orally to attendees at the poster session in November.
-Instruction on how to prepare academic posters for the 2013 Population Health Clerkship are available online here.
+Instruction on how to prepare academic posters for the Population Health Clerkship are available online here.
 If students plan to use images from their experiences in the community, they are urged to get permission of all people included in the photos.
 A permission slip can be downloaded here [link].
-There is one hour of protected time after the immersion for students to work together on finalizing their posters.
+There is an optional peer review session scheduled for students to work together on finalizing their posters.
 During this hour, students will be encouraged to share feedback and make final changes before submitting files for printing.

-1. Reflective writing: As a part of the Population Health Clerkship, you are required to show written evidence that you have reflected on the experience.
+1. Reflective writing (30 points): As a part of the Population Health Clerkship, you are required to show written evidence that you have reflected on the experience.
 The requirement is to write a reflective paper of at least 5 (double-spaced) pages.
-Your initial submission (which should be a page or two on initial reflections or even photographs with text explaining what these photos evoke in you, based on the your first experiences must be received by team leader(s) on Thursday, October 17, by 5pm to allow for early feedback.
-The second and final submission should include evidence of ongoing reflection during the two week period and the final assignment is due to your team leader(s) by 5pm on Saturday, October 26th.
+Your initial submission should be a page or two of initial reflections, and must be received by team leader(s) on Wednesday evening of the first week to allow for early feedback.
+The second and final submission should include evidence of ongoing reflection during the two week period.
+Creativity is allowed for this assignment; for example, your submission might include art/photographs with text explaining what these images evoke in you, based on your experiences.
+The final assignment is due to your team leader(s) by 5pm on the last day of the clerkship.

 To help you guide your thinking as you continue your reflections, we are providing a reflection guide with several questions to get you started.
-We ask that you answer the included questions as indicated for the first and final reflection entries.
+We strongly recommend that you answer the included questions as indicated for the first and final reflection entries.
 The other questions are included as a guide and as a way to help prompt your thinking and move beyond description for the rest of your writing during the ten days.
+Note that some team leaders have developed their own guidelines for reflective assignments, so be sure to attend all meetings and listen carefully to community preceptors.

-2. Performing to standards of professionalism: You represent UMass Worcester during this experience, and are expected to perform up to the standards held in the community for professionalism.
+2. Performing to standards of professionalism (35 points): You represent UMass Worcester during this experience, and are expected to perform up to the standards held in the community for professionalism.
 You are expected to dress appropriately, attend all sessions, arrive on time and stay until the end of each day's activities.
 Preceptors will be looking for full participation and thoughtful interaction, both within your team and with the full range of proessionals and others with whom you come into contact.
-They will be asked to provide a professionalism score for each student based on your work diuring the immersion period.
+They will be asked to provide a professionalism score for each student based on your work during the immersion period.

 (return to menu)

-Below you’ll find a timeline for PHC activities:
+Below you’ll find a timeline for PHC activities in 2016:

-Students receive team info and are asked to rank preferences by 9/5
+8/8/16: Students receive team catalog and are asked to rank preferences

-9/16: Introduction to PHC and small group orientation: Population Health Clerkship Teams meet with academic faculty and/or community preceptors for introductions and discussion of students’ specific interests, 3-5pm unless otherwise arranged by team leaders. (medical and GEP One students)
+9/6/16: 3-4pm Introduction to PHC and 4-5pm small group orientation: Population Health Clerkship Teams meet with academic faculty and/or community preceptors for introductions and discussion of students’ specific interests, unless otherwise arranged by team leaders.

-10/31: All reflections and frameworks due to team leaders
+10/28/16: All reflections and poster drafts due to team leaders

 (return to menu)